 What is HyDelta?

-HyDelta is a Dutch national research programme aimed at the safe integration of hydrogen into the existing gas transport and distribution infrastructure.
-The cooperation programme aims to remove barriers to innovative hydrogen projects and will run until January 2022.
-Innovations that are closest to market introduction will be tackled first.
+HyDelta is a Dutch national research programme aimed at removing barriers towards a large-scale implementaiton of hydrogen in the Netherlands and in particular the safe integration of hydrogen into the existing gas transport and distribution infrastructure.

 The hydrogen economy